jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

 ### 0.12.0
 - Empty shortcut is "helperblock": it clears out helper scripts.
-It is auto-added to the end of each shortcut file
+It is auto-added to the end of each shortcut-file
 - add an automatic "help" shortcut that lists all "* help" lines.
 - add to default shortcuts: date, time, datetime